 Information gathering has been a fundamental part of Mongolia’s vaccination process.
 It hosted an advocacy meeting with key decision-makers from the Ministry of Health, the National Immunization Technical Advisory Group, the National Influenza Center of Mongolia, and the National Department of Communicable Diseases to discuss the impact of flu vaccination.
 Mongolia completed a national survey of Adverse Events Following Flu Immunization (AEFI), including recipients of Protein Sciences Flublok vaccine, the first recombinant protein influenza vaccine approved by the United States.

-The existing influenza vaccine system was shown to support COVID-19 planning and deployment.
-In addition, PIVI tailored its tools to support health worker training and education, the creation of vaccine communication materials for the general public, as well as support with Adverse Event Following Immunization (AEFI) monitoring.
+During the pandemic, COVID-19 planning and deployment was supported by the existing influenza vaccine system.
+PIVI tailored its tools to support health worker training and education, the creation of vaccine communication materials for the general public, as well as support with Adverse Event Following Immunization (AEFI) monitoring.

 Analysis of birth outcomes and adverse events in vaccinated pregnant women

 Economic burden of flu study

 Cost-effectiveness analysis of flu vaccination